Dance Map Directory

 Collected Edition 1972 – 1983 (DVD)

-6 programs: narrated documentaries by initiator Steve Paxton, and documents of performances by founding practitioners.
+6 rare programs: narrated documentaries by initiator Steve Paxton, and documents of performances by founding practitioners.
 Click here for full info.